aadill365/Blogging-Web-App/README.md

-This link for this project is https://aadill-shaikhh.herokuapp.com/
+The link for this project is https://aadill-shaikhh.herokuapp.com/